 There is typically no public market for equity securities of the small privately held companies in which the Company invests.
-As a result, the valuation of most of the equity securities in the Company's portfolio is subject to the good faith estimate of the Company's Board of Directors.
+As a result, the valuation of most of the equity securities in the Company's portfolio is subject to the good faith estimate of the Company's Investment and Valuation Committee within the guidelines established by the Board of Directors.
 (See "Asset Valuation Policy Guidelines" in "Footnote to Consolidated Schedule of Investments" contained in Item 1.
 "Consolidated Financial Statements.")
 In the absence of a readily ascertainable market value, the estimated value of the Company's portfolio of equity securities may differ significantly from the values that would be placed on the portfolio if a ready market for the equity securities existed.
 The Company adjusts quarterly the valuation of its portfolio to reflect the Investment and Valuation Committee's estimate of the current fair value of each investment in its portfolio.
 Any changes in estimated fair value are recorded in the Company's consolidated statements of operations as a change in the "Net (decrease) increase in unrealized appreciation on investments."
 (See Item 2.
 "Management's Discussion and Analysis of Financial Condition and Results of Operations.")